hugovelasquez/travel-app/README.md

-# travel-app
+# Travel app for Android
 Android App that stores and displays your travel history

 # Technologies used
-Java
+- Java
-Android Studio
+- Android Studio